pedrocrisp/NGS-pipelines/Docs/RNAseq.md

 Subread
 -------

-Function:
+**Function:**

 Subread uses a 'seed-and-vote' strategy to align reads back to a reference genome.
 This 'seed-and-vote' strategy essentially involves breaking up each read into several 'subreads' (16 nts long) and allowing each subread to vote on its optimum location in the genome.
 Thus, the region of the genome with the highest number of subreads theoretically corresponds to the region of the read (refer to fig.2 below).
 When reads are greater than 160 bp in length, overlapping subreads are used.
 Once the read location has been determined in the genome by having the highest number of subread 'votes', conventional algorithims fill in any in/del and mismatch information between the subreads.
-Thus, this tool is fast as the read is mapped onto the genome before any detailed filling in of missing regions in the read occurs.
-This tool is also sensitive, as it allows individual subreads to map to their optimum location meaning the subreads do not have to map close to eachother nor map exactly to the genome.
+As each read is mapped onto the genome before any detailed filling in occurs, Subread is incredibly fast compared to other read alignment tools, being 4 times faster than Bowtie and nearly 10 times faster than BWA.
+Subread is also a sensitive tool, as no individual subread is required to map onto the optimum 'voted' read location, nor are subreads forced to map close to eachother.
 It also has a high level of accuracy, requiring the final read location to correspond to several subreads.
-Subread however does have some limitations, for instance you cannot tell if alternative splicing has occurred, and therefore you should consider which genome mapping program is appropriate for your use.

-Use:

-To accurately and with great sensitivity align reads back to a reference genome.

-Requirements:
+**Use:**

+Subread uses votes of exactly matching subreads to find the optimum location for each read, even if the read contains in/dels or base pair mismatches.
+Therefore, Subread is used to quickly align reads back to a reference genome with high accuracy and sensitivity.

+**Limitations:**

+The major limitation for Subread is that it cannot accurately align your library to a divergent reference library.
+In this situation, the Burrows-Wheeler Aligner (BWA) is a better alignment tool.
+Another important limitation is that Subread cannot tell if alternative splicing has occurred, and so in this case, the 'Subjunc' package would be more appropriate.

+**Requirements:**

-You must provide a reference genome that subread can use to map the reads onto.
-You need to use the subread built genome index, as subread relies upon the genome already been indexed.
-If you do not already have your genome indexed, please use the program 'subread-buildindex' so that subread can run.
+You must provide a reference genome that Subread can use to map your reads back onto.
+You need to use a Subread built genome index, as the Subread package cannot function without an already indexed genome.
+If you do not already have your genome indexed, please use the program 'subread-buildindex' (function provided below) so that Subread can run.

 ```
 subread-buildindex -o <basename> -M <int> {FASTA FILE} [FASTA FILE 2]